telegram-sms/telegram-sms/README.md

 > Fight COVID-19.
 Stay at home.
 Save lives.

-## News, Qustions and Contributions
+## News, Questions and Contributions

 You can follow the Telegram channel [Telegram SMS 更新日志](https://t.me/tg_sms_changelog) for the latest news.
 (Simplified Chinese only)